 Further information about the cruise, including photographs and details of the ship layout, including all cabin categories, are available on the Oceanwide Expeditions website: www.oceanwide-expeditions.com.

 Quite mild at this season (and a surprise to many visitors, who imagine extreme cold is a year-round feature of Antarctica).
-Around the Antarctic Peninsula the temperature is generally a little above freezing point (around 4-5°C, or 39-41°F at South Georgia) and on sunny days it can feel relatively warm if there is no wind (but it feels decidedly cold on windy days at sea).
+In the Antarctic Peninsula and surrounds the shade temperature is generally a little above freezing point (and as high as 4-7°C, or 39-45°F, at South Georgia).
+On sunny days it can feel relatively warm if there is no wind (often the case in Antarctica proper, much less often the case in South Georgia).
+In contrast, it can feel distinctly cold when windy at sea or while on land at South Georgia.
 Sunny spells are interspersed with (often longer) overcast periods and some rain or snow are to be expected.
-In southern Argentina and in the Falklands conditions are typically cool, but considerably warmer than further south.
+In Tierra del Fuego and in the Falklands conditions are typically cool, but considerably warmer than further south.

 Adverse weather conditions may prevent landings on exposed coasts.
-It is, however, unusual for more than two or three landings to have to be called off during a cruise.
+It is, however, unusual for more than a very few landings to have to be called off during a cruise.
 The information given about possible landing sites should be taken as a general indication about what is likely to be achieved: every Antarctic cruise is different, being dependent on the amount of time available, sea and ice conditions, and the weather, and so it is likely that some of the sites visited will be different from those described.

 Arriving before the cruise starts